mjordan/islandora_workbench/README.md

 IMG_2549.jp2,Manhatten Island,Manhatten is part of New York City.,/manhatten
 ```

 No other configuration is required.
 URL aliases must start with a forward slash (`/`).
-When you run Workbench with its `--check` option, it will check whether each alias starts with this character, and whether it already exists.
+When you run Workbench with its `--check` option, it will check whether each alias starts with this character, and whether the alias already exists.
 Also note that this feature is only available in the `create` task.

 ## Setting media types